 10. Codes of conduct and discipline procedures

-Sharing your codes of conduct with parents sets the expectation for how the members of your child care community treat one another.
+Sharing your codes of conduct with parents sets the expectation for how your child care community members treat one another.
 By articulating your position, everyone comes in with the same understanding of mutual respect.
-Outline how you expect teachers to behave toward children and children to behave toward teachers and other children.
+Outline how you expect teachers to behave toward children and families and children to behave toward teachers and other children.
 In addition, you should include how families are expected to behave towards administration, staff, and other families.

-You should also outline any disciplinary procedures for children and staff.
-While this may be an uncomfortable topic, your community should know how you will handle a behavioral issue involving a teacher or a child.
+You should also outline any disciplinary procedures for children, families, and staff.
+While this may be an uncomfortable topic, your community should know how you will handle a behavioral issue involving a teacher, a parent, or a child.
 Include information on how parents should expect to be notified of any incidents.

 11. Health and safety regulations

 Here, provide all necessary information about health and safety at your child care.
-Be sure to include how you comply with state regulations, such as child-to-staff ratios or outdoor playtime, and where parents can check your certifications.
-If you are accredited by any group outside of a state agency, put that information here as well.
+Include how you comply with state regulations, such as child-to-staff ratios or outdoor playtime, and where parents can check your certifications.
+If any group accredits you outside a state agency, put that information here.

 12. Emergency procedures

-Being prepared for an emergency includes informing parents of your emergency procedures.
-Whether it is a weather alert or an accident, detail your procedures here.
-Be sure to give information on where your emergency meeting points are in the event that your child care's building is damaged, and be clear about who will contact parents and how they will receive information and updates.
+Detail your emergency procedures here, whether it is a weather alert or an accident.
+Be sure to give information on where your emergency meeting points are if your child care building is damaged, and be clear about who will contact parents and how they will receive information and updates.

-In this section remain factual.
-The likelihood of a true emergency happening at your child care is not high, and chances are that your next session will be relatively uneventful.
-While it is critical that teachers and parents are prepared for an emergency, nobody needs to be unduly alarmed.
+In this section, remain factual.
+The likelihood of an actual emergency happening at your child care is not high, and chances are that your time together will be relatively uneventful.

-You have already covered specific cases where parents need to contact you or vice versa, but it is worth including a section on general parent communication — your center will connect with parents far more than in the few ways outlined above.
+You have already covered specific cases where parents need to contact you or vice versa.
+Still, it is worth including a section on general parent communication — your center will connect with parents far more than in the few ways outlined above.

 In this section, include the following:

-- How often do you expect to meet with parents over the course of a session, and when?
+- How often do you expect to meet with parents throughout the year, and when?

-- What is covered in a parent conference, and what parents should prepare?
+- What is covered in a parent-teacher conference, and what should parents prepare?

 - How can parents change or update a child's basic information, such as address?
 Do you have an online system they can log into, or do they need to fill out a form?

 Family/staff communication is needed to run a childcare center successfully.
-Setting the basics in your child care parent handbook is a good way to facilitate that communication.
+Setting the basics in your preschool parent handbook is an excellent way to facilitate that communication.

 14. Billing policies

-Your child care parent handbook should be an exhaustive resource for parents to consult regarding payments.
+Your preschool parent handbook should be an exhaustive resource for parents to consult regarding payments.
 You must include the following:

-- How parents can pay (e.g., by check or autopay)
+- Accepted forms of payment (e.g., by check or autopay)

 - How sick days, holidays, and other schedule interruptions affect billing and payments

-At the end of the day, your child care is a business, and detailing your billing policies will help it run more smoothly.
-Parents, too, will appreciate having all of the information laid out so they can avoid any surprises and be prepared when bills are received.
+Your child care is a business; detailing your billing policies will help it run more smoothly.
+Parents, too, will appreciate having all the information laid out so they can avoid surprises and be prepared when bills are received.

 15. Forms to return

-Make a checklist of any childcare forms that need to be returned before the session starts so parents have an easy way to see whether they have completed everything necessary for enrollment.
+Make a checklist of any childcare forms that need to be returned before the session starts, so parents can easily see whether they have completed everything necessary for enrollment.
 You can include any relevant forms in your parent handbook, but even if you have a separate forms packet, this can serve as a nudge to get everything in.

 16. Acknowledgment and signature

-At the end of your child care parent handbook, include a small section that parents sign and return.
-It should state that the parents have read your policies and understand them and that they agree to any stipulations you set out in your handbook.
+At the end of your preschool parent handbook, include a small section that parents sign and return.
+It should state that the parents have read and understand your policies and agree to any stipulations you set in your handbook.